Crash Bandicoot (video game): Reception

 The visuals were singled out for praise, with critics declaring them to be the best yet seen on a fifth-generation console.
 Particular notice was given to the Gouraud shaded textures, colorful and detailed backgrounds, lighting and shadows, smooth animation, and special effects such as flames and water transparency.
 However, Radakovic felt that the shading was "almost too well done", claiming that it made the game more difficult by making the pits appear to be shadows and vice versa.
 The game's visual style was compared to a cartoon, with Glide noting that Crash's death animations "lend a Warner Brothers flair".
 Crash was welcomed as a character for his quirky design and mannerisms, although Glide considered the enemy designs to be tame.

 Reactions to the audio were generally positive.
 E. Storm praised the quality and production of the PCM soundtrack, claiming that "When you hop on the hog you'll wanna squeal "yee-haw!" and when you're in the middle of Castle Machinery you'll feel like friggin' George Jetson".
 Glide commended the sound effects as "excellent", though he felt that the game's "subtle, unintrusive music may come off as silly to some".
 Dan Toose of Hyper complimented the sound design as adding to the game's cartoonish presentation.

-In 2009, Jim Sterling of Destructoid stated that the game has aged poorly since its initial release due to a lack of support for DualShock thumbsticks, a poor camera, and substandard jumping and spinning controls.
+In 2009, James Stephanie Sterling of Destructoid stated that the game has aged poorly since its initial release due to a lack of support for DualShock thumbsticks, a poor camera, and substandard jumping and spinning controls.
 In 2015, the staff of Fact ranked Mancell's score as the 69th greatest video game soundtrack, describing it as "the best Funky house riffs this side of Crazy Cousins".
 In 2018, the game was ranked #179 in GamesTMs list of "200 Greatest Games of All Time".